BBC-Esq/VectorDB-Plugin-for-LM-Studio/README.md

     * Unfortunately, gpu-accleration will only work on Linux systems.
 This is a PyTorch limitation.
   * **🍎 Apple/Metal/MPS** ➜ install [Xcode Command Line Tools](https://www.makeuseof.com/install-xcode-command-line-tools/).

-**Step 2** ➜ Download or clone this repository to a directory on your computer.
+**Step 2** ➜ Download the latest "release" and unzip it to your chosen directory.

 **Step 3** ➜ Open a command prompt from within the directory and create a virtual environment:
 ```